Showing posts with label music. Show all posts

 Hubby and I traveled 2 1/2 hours to Hueytown, Al stopped at Jack's in Hueytown for gravy and biscuits.

-Everyone was checked in and given a name tag that was our ticket for our meals, events, and lodging.
+Everyone checked in and was given a name tag: their ticket for meals, events, and lodging.

 Around 7:30, the bus arrived, loaded our luggage along with 40 other people's luggage onto the bus, and